jmford2/Covid19-NP-Swab/README.md

 Please take a high-resolution picture of the **entire** item provided.

 #### Material
-Please describe all (known) materials in the bulb head, including
+Please describe all (known) materials in the bulb head, including plastic, any adhesive, and any flock

 #### Process
 Please include a brief description of the design process that an expert would understand well enough to reproduce.
 For repurposed swabs, write "commercial."